3drobotics/solodevguide/book/example-dronekit.md

 ## Using DroneKit on Solo

 <aside class="danger">
-This example a forthcoming release of DroneKit-Python that is not yet stable.
+This example uses a forthcoming release of DroneKit-Python that is not yet stable.
 Please [file any issues](https://github.com/dronekit/dronekit-python/issues) you have while using it.
 </aside>

 Our example will use DroneKit-Python 2.0, a standalone Python library that is able to communicate with Solo's autopilot and retrieve information about its position, speed, battery life, and current flight mode.